 OENODOC JOINT DOCTORATE is a three-year international Joint Doctoral Programme aimed at addressing the current challenges in the fields of oenology and viticulture.
 It has been created by a consortium of partner institutions originating from France, Germany, Italy, Spain, Portugal, Hungary, Chile, and South Africa.
-University of Bordeaux is the coordinator of the programme.
+The University of Bordeaux is the coordinator of the programme.

 The consortium is dedicated to research excellence and education and each partner possesses the top recognition level in oenology/viticulture research.
 Each participating country is recognized for high quality wine production.